Matthewsw1234/DJI-M600-SAR/README.md

 FLIR SETUP with Assistant 2 and FLIR UAS

-Mounting the RPI, FLIR, and Buck Converter
+Mounting the RPI, FLIR, and Buck Converter (WIP)

-Final Connections and DJI Go setup
+Final Connections and DJI Go setup (WIP)

 ## Training your own model set